FloraPetrou/Project_1/lightcurve/README.md

-# Contains the code to plot the lightcurve for the sources
+# Lightcurve plotting code for the sources

-file_lightcurve.py contains the code to sperate the data into on and off frames.
+file_lightcurve.py contains the code to sperate the data into on and off frames

 ```
 python /path/to/file_lightcurve.py /path/to/crop /path/to/comp ra dec --source_name  --alpha
 ```

-plot_lightcurve.py contains the code to plot the lightcurves.
+plot_lightcurve.py contains the code to plot the lightcurves

 ```
 python /path/to/plot_lightcurve.py /path/to/on /path/to/off --lightcurve_plot --source_name